zavala92/Approximation-theory-course-at-TU/README.md

 Examples:
 - `Figure_8_1.m` → produces Figure 8.1 in the notes

-(Exact filenames reflect the labels used in the lecture notes.
-Browse the repository to find the script corresponding to a figure of interest.)
+(Exact filenames reflect the labels used in the lecture notes.)

 ## Requirements
 - MATLAB R2021a or newer